ch-stark/blogvmdeleteprotection/index.md

           # 1. Operation must be an UPDATE
           input.request.operation == "UPDATE"

-          # 2. Check if the user is the one we want to block
-          current_user == blocked_user

-          # 3. User is NOT an admin
-          not user_is_admin

-          # 4. The requested update attempts to remove or disable the protection setting
+          # 2. The requested update attempts to remove or disable the protection setting
           protection_removed

           # Generates denial message